Golnaz-spa/ML_predict_webapp/README.md

 that predict a person with specific feature has Diabetes or not.
 The deployment requires a few key files: a Python file with Streamlit code, the model files (saved as .sav), and a requirements.txt file listing necessary libraries.
-The requirements.txt file specifies the required libraries and their versions.
+The requirements.txt file specifies the required libraries and their versions. you can access to the page : https://mlpredictwebapp-s9pidwfz5c7rl9rzgbybdq.streamlit.app/